user-kaus2bh/my-submission/AI_USAGE.md

   assumptions by hand outside this conversation, which is a defense-day risk if I get asked "what if X assumption is wrong."

-## Outstanding before this is submission-ready

-- `partA/A2_audit.md` does not exist yet as a file — A2's findings are
-  currently only in the chat transcript, not the repo.
-- The A2 bug claims don't yet have single, exact reproducible commands the way B1-B4 do via `partB/verify.py`.